shantanu0321/Active-Directory-Project-Home-Lab/Windows Server Setup.md

 ## 6. Install Splunk Forwarder

-- Open the web browser and search `Splunk` and open the official website https://www.splunk.com/en_us/download/universal-forwarder.html and do the Sign Up and then Login on the website.
+- Open the web browser and search `Splunk` and open the official website https://www.splunk.com/en_us/download/universal-forwarder.html and then Login on the website with the credentials you used to install it on Ubuntu Server.

 - After loging in, click on the `Platform` and then click on the `Free Trials and Download`.